NRD-Tech/nrdtech-python-aws-lambda/README.md

   * API Gateway:
     * Un-comment terraform/main/lambda_api_gateway.tf
     * Edit lambda_handler.py to enable the appropriate section
-    * Configure the domain's in .env.prod and .env.staging
+    * Configure the domain's in config.prod and config.staging
 * Commit your changes to git
 ```
 git add .